 – There are some retailers that offer their largest discounts on financing, plastic, or cash.
 Therefore, don’t show your hand before receiving their best offer.
 After you have locked your discount in, you can then choose the payment method that works the best for you.

-Just one of these ideas can earn you a great benefit.
+Just one of these ideas can help save money on almost anything.
 However, in order to truly benefit, begin at the top and continue working your way through all of them.
 Make this the year that you stop paying more money than you have to!